Urbana-Champaign Crochet Coral Reef at the Siebel Center for Design September 23- Dec 16, 2021

 Margaret Wertheim’s work focuses on relations between science and the wider cultural landscape.
 A two-fold perspective animates her thinking: on the one hand science can be seen as a set of conceptual enchantments that delight our minds and senses; on the other hand science is a socially embedded activity intersecting with philosophy, culture and politics.
 Wertheim aims to illuminate both dimensions of science and mathematics through her books, articles, lectures, workshops, and art, which has been widely exhibited nationally and internationally.

-School of Art + Design Visitors Committee, the George A. Miller Visiting artist fund and Millercomm lecture series, sponsored by the Center for Advanced Study; the Frances P. Rohlen Visiting Artist Fund, the School of Art & Design, the College of Fine and Applied Arts, the Krannert Art Museum; the new Siebel Center for Design; The Carl R. Woese Institute for Genomic Biology; Champaign School District Unit 4; and Stratton Academy of the Arts.
+School of Art + Design Visitors Committee, the George A. Miller Visiting artist fund and Millercomm lecture series, sponsored by the Center for Advanced Study; the Frances P. Rohlen Visiting Artist Fund, the School of Art & Design, the College of Fine and Applied Arts, the Krannert Art Museum; the new Siebel Center for Design; The Carl R. Woese Institute for Genomic Biology; Champaign School District Unit 4; Stratton Academy of the Arts, Urbana Park District, the Urbana Free Library, Art Coop, and Jane Addams Book Shop.

 Participate in the Urbana-Champaign Satellite Reef